yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/_index.md

 - How will the application evolve?
 - How will the application behave on a fault domain failure?

-To help you answer these questions, we have defined several architectural concepts that you can use to choose a suitable design pattern for your application.
+To help you answer these questions, use the following architectural concepts to choose a suitable design pattern for your application.

 ### Application Architecture